There is a Difference Between a Sabbatical and a Career Break

 If you are dissatisfied at work and your sabbatical is still years away, a career break may be a wiser option.

 If your company does not offer sabbaticals, that doesn't mean you can't ask.
 I have witnessed sabbaticals being granted successfully in each company I've worked for.
 The key is to have a plan in place to present to management.
-The more organized you are and the more you can prove the long-term benefit for you the company, the higher your chance of a positive outcome.
+The more organized you are with your plan and the more you can prove the long-term benefit for what you'll then be able to offer the company, the higher your chance of a positive outcome.

 Should I Take a Career Break?